ufz/ogs/web/content/docs/userguide/blocks/nonlinear_solvers.md

 TODO: add content

-The nonlinear solver of "Newton" type is the implementation of the Newton-Raphson method.
+The nonlinear solver of "Newton" type is an implementation of the Newton-Raphson method.
-Basic definition of non-linear solver follows this template:
+The basic definition of the non-linear solver follows this template:

 ```xml
 <nonlinear_solver>